maxexc/react-native-photo-notes/README.md

 To use this app 😊 download "Expo Go" on your mobile device from App.store or Play Store,

 for iOS(iPhone):
-install the local repository, run from terminal: "npm start" after open Camera and scan QR-code, then push links ✔,
+install the local repository(run from terminal: "npm i"), then run from terminal: "npm start" after open Camera and scan QR-code, then push links ✔,

 for Android: